These easy to make gluten free blueberry muffins are so delicious thanks to the fresh berries and lemon zest!

 Dairy Free - These muffins are easily made dairy free by simply swapping out the butter and milk for your favorite plant based alternative.

-Egg Free – To make this muffin recipe egg free, make 1 flax egg by combining 1 tablespoon of ground flax with 3 tablespoons of almost boiling water.
+Egg Free - To make this muffin recipe egg free, make 1 flax egg by combining 1 tablespoon of ground flax with 3 tablespoons of almost boiling water.
 Mix and set aside for 5 minutes to get gelatinous.
-Add an additional ½ tsp baking soda to the mix as well.
+Add an additional ½ teaspoon baking soda to the mix as well.

 Gluten Free - For this recipe I used my own gluten free flour blend that is made from rice flours, oat flours, and other super simple ingredients.
 If you have an all-purpose gluten free flour blend, feel free to use that in place of my own mix.